mircealungu/mircea/notes/thoughtstream.md

 Equity, cf to the dictionary on my machine, is *the quality of being fair and impartial*.
 Now, given that we know that each human has their preferences and capabilities, will inevitably lead to different outcomes.
 However, as far as I can tell, people who claim they want equity,  refer to equality of outcomes.
 I guess it's a technique taken from advertising: claim that you deliver something that you absolutely do not do (e.g. airlines - comfort, detergents - family happiness, etc.)

-Turns out that bigger names have thought three same.
+Turns out I'm in select company.
 Solzhenitsyn: *"Human beings are born with different capacities.
 If they are free, they are not equal.
 And if they are equal, they are not free"*.

 31 March '24